 The lodge features a full wader room for tackle and waders, a fly tying area, a small, but well-stocked bar, and a spacious sitting area in front of our river stone fireplace.
 Many nights it is cool enough to enjoy the warmth and comfort of a roaring fire.

 We normally serve cocktails and hors d’oeuvres there each evening.
 Should you require assistance any time of day or night, our front desk staff is always available.
 The lodge has a sauna available to drive out the chill and loosen those stiff casting muscles.

 Non-Fishing 3100 weekly package

 The above rates include airport transfers to and from Bariloche area, lodging, all meals and snacks, all beverages including wine and alcohol, laundry, internet, guided fishing (1 guide for every 2 anglers), fishing license, and non-fishing guided activities.

-Personal fishing gear, gratuities for staff and guide, long distance telephone calls, massages (available upon request).
+Personal fishing gear, gratuities for staff and guide, long distance telephone calls, massages (available upon request), travel insurance.